cowprotocol/services/database/README.md

 ### order\_quotes

 Quotes that an order was created with.
-This quotes get stored persistently and can be used to evaluate how accurate the quoted fee predicted the execution cost that actually happened on-chain.
+These quotes get stored persistently and can be used to evaluate how accurate the quoted fee predicted the execution cost that actually happened on-chain.

  Colmun             | Type    | Nullable | Details
 --------------------|---------|----------|--------